drhsqlite/fossil-mirror/www/chat.md

 interfaces are used by the XHR:

   *  **/chat-poll** &rarr;
-     Download chat content as JSON.
+     Downloads chat content as JSON.
-     Chat messages are number sequentially.
+     Chat messages are numbered sequentially.
-     The client tells the server the largest chat message it currently holds and the server sends back subsequent messages.
+     The client tells the server the largest chat message it currently holds, and the server sends back subsequent messages.
 If there are no subsequent messages, the /chat-poll page blocks until new messages are available.